GraysonBellamy/pyngb/docs/development.md

 2. Ensure good test coverage (aim for >80%)
 3. Include both positive and negative test cases
 4. Test edge cases and error conditions
+5. Use descriptive test names that explain what is being tested
+6. Follow the Arrange-Act-Assert pattern

 ## Performance